DonhauserK/High-dim-kernel-paper/README.md

 # How rotational invariance of common kernels prevents generalization in high dimensions

-This repo contains the code to reproduce the experiments in the paper.
+This repository contains the code to reproduce the experiments in the paper.
+We will update the repository soon with a description of the Code.